openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/api_tutorial.rst

         optimized_nncf_model,
         OptimizationParameters())

-You can validate the optimized model as the usual model, for example for the NNCF model:
+You can validate the optimized model as the usual model.
+For example for the NNCF model it will look like this:

 .. code-block::